chemodun/X4-ProtectSector/README.md

 If enabled, the ship will try to park at the sector core, when it is not targets to fight against.

+### Delay between scans, seconds

+Default value is `4 seconds`.
+If you want - you can set it in between 1 and 90 seconds, with step 4 seconds.
+Bigger value will make less load on the CPU...

 ### Record to logbook

 `Enabled` by default.